 Leaders aren’t found in classrooms; they’re created in work spaces.
-Leadership traits are almost similar to building a sandcastle – you learn, you iterate, you re-learn, and then you grow and evolve with that experience.
+Important leadership skills are almost similar to building a sandcastle – you learn, you iterate, you re-learn, and then you grow and evolve with that experience.

 There is a clear distinction between a good and a bad leader – the thin line between implementing the leadership skills with purpose, and not.
 Leaders are quick learners!
 Some basic leadership characteristics include team management, relationship building and professional development of all your sub-ordinates.